 Glazer elaborates on her new categories by analogizing to two deep tensions in the theorizing on sexual identity: the distinctions between status and conduct and between individual and group rights.
 Glazer suggests that one's sexual identity has a general characteristic--a "type," as she puts it, such as someone who is normally attracted to women--that may or may not align with the gender of one's partner at any given time.
 This general orientation, or type, is analogous to one's sexual "status," whereas one's specific orientation recognizes the act or "conduct" of partnering with a specific person.
 Moreover, according to Glazer, one's general orientation belongs to each person as an individual while one's specific orientation is necessarily more relational, as it "describes one's sexual orientation once coupled."
 The result for Glazer is a reorientation of sexual identity that would not only overcome some of the problems presented by the status/conduct distinction and accommodate both individual and relational conceptions of identity, but would also provide the law with the ability to protect "living identities."

 Scholarly Commons Citation

 Mezey, Naomi, "Response: The Death of the Bisexual Saboteur" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1079.
+1079.